flame-engine/flame/doc/other_modules/other_modules.md

 :::{package} jenny

 This module lets you add interactive dialogue into your game.
-The module itself handles Yarn scripts and the dialogue runtime; use bridge package `flame_yarn` in order to add it into a Flame game.
+The module itself handles Yarn scripts and the dialogue runtime; use bridge package `flame_jenny` in order to add it into a Flame game.
 :::

 :::{package} oxygen